Unit standard definitions and explanations

 • If written immediately below a specific performance criterion, it applies to that performance criteria only.

-Variation 1: If there is no wording that indicates otherwise, evidence from all items in the range must be considered in deciding whether the outcome has been met.
-For example:
+If there is no wording that indicates otherwise, evidence from all items in the range must be considered when deciding if the learner has met the outcome.

 Written texts demonstrate sufficient technical accuracy to communicate the purpose to the intended audience.

-Variation 2: The wording ‘includes but is not limited to’ followed by listed items means evidence for all listed items must be considered, but other evidence from unlisted items can be considered as well.
-The main reason for this sort of range is to ‘future proof’ the standard as much as possible, and/or to allow for different assessment contexts.
-For example:
+The wording 'includes but is not limited to' followed by a list means that evidence for all the listed items must be considered.
+Assessors can consider evidence from unlisted items as well.

 User interface of a word processing application is navigated effectively using good practice.